provide-io/terraform-provider-pyvider/docs/guides/orientation.md

 Pyvider is a Python framework that implements the Terraform Plugin Protocol v6.
 Instead of writing Go, you describe providers, resources, and data sources with Python classes, type-safe schemas, and async handlers.
 This guide gives you the mental model you need to build Terraform providers with Pyvider.

-~> **Note:** This provider is currently in POC (proof-of-concept) status and under active development.
-Features and APIs may change without notice.
-Not intended for production infrastructure.

 ## Key ideas in Pyvider

 - **Pure Python implementation** – Providers are regular Python packages.
 Pyvider handles the wire protocol and lifecycle interactions with Terraform.